SphaeroX/swarm-influx-viewer/README.md

 - `data_specialist_agent.py` for data analysis and plotting
 - `clarifying_agent.py` for gathering missing user details
 - `triage_agent.py` that routes requests to the appropriate agent
+- `remember_note` helper allows any agent to persist important notes